AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/start_call_ios.md

 5. Ask a friend to use a second device to join the channel with the same App ID, token, and channel name.

-   If the second equipment joins as a host, you should be able to see and hear each other; if as an audience member, you should only be able to see yourself while your friend can see and hear you.
+   You should be able to see and hear each other.

 ## Next steps

 Generating a token by hand is not helpful in a production context.
-[Authenticate Your Users with Tokens](https://docs.agora.io/en/Interactive Broadcast/token_server?platform=All Platforms) shows you how to start live streaming with a token that you retrieve from your server.
+[Authenticate Your Users with Tokens](https://docs.agora.io/en/Interactive Broadcast/token_server?platform=All Platforms) shows you how to start video call with a token that you retrieve from your server.

 ## See also